miraclewkf/multi-task-MXNet/README.md

 # multi-task-MXNet
 **This is the implement of the multi-task image classificaton in MXNet**

 This implement doesn't need recompile MXNet and is very convenient for you to use.

-Firstly, I assume that you can use MXNet normally.
-Then I assum you want to do a 4 classes classification. **I define task 1 as the original classification and task 2 as determine whether the label is bigger than 0**.
+Firstly, I assume that you have installed and used MXNet normally.

+Secondly, multi-task image classification is different from multi-label image classification both in data and model. **I assume you want to do a 4 classes classification and you want to have two tasks.
+I define task 1 as the original classification and task 2 as determine whether the label is bigger than 0**.

 Finally, do as follows:

 ## Data
 Your .lst file may like this(take 4 classes as example):